learning2hash/learning2hash.github.io/tutorial.md

 #### Extracting data from the TFRecord files

 Having downloaded the feature files, we will have two directories (unbal and eval) containing many TFRecord files.
-The audio features and associated metadata are contained in those TFRecord files and our first task is to extract the data into .npy and .csv files that will be easier used within our Python code and other frameworks (PyTorch, Scikit learn etc).
-The following code snipper performs the extraction, in this case for the eval features:
+The audio features and associated metadata are contained in those TFRecord files and our first task is to extract the data into .npy and .csv files that will be easier used within our Python code and other frameworks (PyTorch, Scikit-learn etc).
+The following code snippet performs the extraction, in this case for the eval features (simply uncomment the relevant lines to also extract the training data):

 ```Python
 '''